 While you’re not paying any studio for the work you will need to spend time developing your idea.
 This option is great for projects where there’s no budget.

-✔ End-to-end production – Concept development to final animation in 3-5 weeks
+End-to-end production — from concept development through final animation, commonly delivered within 3–5 weeks

-Here’s a quick 90 second video explaining our production process.
-We follow a simple but well polished process, from discovery, to storyboarding, design, and animation.
+Here’s a quick 90 second video explaining a typical production process.
+This is a simple but well polished process, from discovery, to storyboarding, design, and animation.

 Each animation style has a different production complexity and use case.
 Here’s a friendly overview: